pgupta35/AWS-Cost-Usage-Optimization/README.md

 **Deliverables**:
 - Wring SQL Queries for generating bill usage and Cost report for various Customer using Redshift and Creating Reports using QuickSight.

-1. Import AWS Partner Billing and Cost Report in CSV format into Amazon Redshift for Querying the reports data through SQL commands
+Import AWS Partner Billing and Cost Report in CSV format into Amazon Redshift for Querying the reports data through SQL commands and Import into Amazon QuickSight for generating Customized Analytics Chart Report with data filtering.

 <details>
-<summary>Usecase Workflow</summary>
+  <summary><b>Usecase Workflow</b></summary>

 **Step 1: Upload the sample file (Sample Partner CUR.csv) to an Amazon S3 bucket:**
   <br>